heimdal/heimdal/lib/asn1/README-X681.md

  - The `&Critical` field is a fixed-type value set field.
 We can tell because it specifies a type (`BOOLEAN`) and starts with an upper-case letter.

+   In-tree we could avoid having to implement fixed-type value set fields by renaming this one to `&critical` and eliding its `DEFAULT <ValueSet>` given that we know there are only two possible values for a `BOOLEAN` field.

  - Ignore the `WITH SYNTAX` clause for now.
 All it does is specify a user-friendly butimplementor-hostile syntax for specifying objects for this